Tell me, exactly what is it that you do?

 We are about business improvement and creating the conditions where success can happen and that should be obvious to all who see you.
 Be useful in the broadest sense, use your abilities to help, advise and solve organisational challenges.

-As our apprentice put it, ‘you are the conductor of the orchestra’, so chose your music wisely, pick your musicians with care and conduct well.
+As our apprentice put it, ‘you are the conductor of the orchestra’, so choose your music wisely, pick your musicians with care and conduct well.

 Know, understand and respect your organisation.
 Watch the rhythm and see it through the eyes of your Chief Exec, Board and Senior Leaders – understand the challenges and opportunities and how the numbers add up – then apply it through the lens of the roles the workforce need to perform.